OWASP/owasp-summit-2017/Outcomes/Threat-Model/Threat-Modeling-Tools.md

 ### Synopsis and Takeaways

-Leading from the previous session (where the week’s aims have been defined) this session looked at the tools used in helping research threat models in-depth.
+Following from the previous session (where the week’s aims have been defined) this session looked at the tools used in helping research threat models in-depth.
 Tools in this session have been identified as key candidates for further research.
-These are better than Excel, Visio or a text editor in a manual process:
+These are better than Excel, Visio, or a text editor in a manual process:
 -	My app security
 -	Threat dragon – OWASP
 -	Threat spec